-The course explains vehicle electrics and electrical theory, circuit operating principles and circuit functional requirements.
+The course begins by explaining electrical theory, circuit operating principles and the functional requirements of vehicle electrical systems.

 The Vehicle Electrics Module 1 course shows you how to make best use of the key functions of a digital multi meter to take accurate, reliable test readings for volts, amps and ohms measurements.

 The course comprises a range of classroom based guided practical study tasks.

 Tasks are carried out using course workbooks in conjunction with electrical test kits, digital multi meters and a range of useful test leads and accessories.